prayash/deep-learning/deep-learning-keras/README.md

 model = keras.models.Sequential()
 ```

-Now, we can add layers to it by calling `model.add`:
+Now, we can add layers to it by calling `model.add`.

 ```python
 model.add(keras.layers.Dense())